IvanKoskov/Shelld/README.md

 6. Follow te instructions by typing command dude or wha.

 7. Errors on compiling?
 As you will intall shelld you can meet some scary looking errors.
-In order to fix them run the script to check for all needed headers installed.
+In order to fix them run the script to check for all needed headers installed provided in source code.

 Overall the project already include needed building scripts for all, so this wont be a peoblem for you.